 Starring Michelle Dockery, Jim Broadbent, Charlotte Rampling and Emily Mortimer, The Sense Of An Ending tells the story of a reclusive man who’s forced to relook at his flawed conduct as a young man and re-think his current situation in life…

-I want to see this to find out about the extent of Broadbent’s character’s regrets and precisely what he can do to redeem himself if possible.
-Just what hand did he have in his best friend’s demise?
+This one I want to see to find out about the extent of Broadbent’s character’s regrets and precisely what he can do to redeem himself if possible.
+I simply must know the hand he played in his best friend’s demise.

 Directed by Ritesh Batra and based on the novel by Julian Barnes, I really like this trailer – including the music.
 The cast is so good that it simply must deliver.

 1) I’d heard a lot of good things about Gone Girl.
 2) I want to keep up with this Ben Affleck renaissance that’s been plenty discussed since Argo (2012).
 3) Gone Girl is based on a successful book…

 All these are reasons I knew I’d watch David Fincher’s latest.
 Mr. Fincher himself is of course another reason.

 Written by Gillian Flynn and very well acted by its stars, Rosamund Pike especially and Ben Affleck.
 You’ll be left impressed and probably more than a little scared if not more careful.
 Having seen thi srather memorable film, I count myself amongst the wowed.
 I don’t definitely share the same disappointment some have expressed at the ending.
 For me it felt just right somehow.
 Gone Girl is a brilliant mystery / drama / thriller of a movie.
 Regardless of the inherent darkness of the story, you’ll have no regrets.
 Just don’t make the same mistakes as the characters.
 In otherwords, be sure to communicate with your partner when things are bothering you.